 About the SE Uplift Board of Directors

 SE Uplift is an independent nonprofit organization that has been building community and fostering civic engagement since 1968.
-Our governing board of directors are volunteers representing organizations and individuals from throughout our 20-neighborhood district.
-There is a seat at the board table for a representative chosen by every Neighborhood Association in the district, two from Business District Associations, seven from other community groups including nonprofits, businesses or public agencies, and seven at-large individuals.
-Together this diverse coalition of community advocates work in concert with the staff to advance SE Uplift’s mission.
+Our governing board of directors are volunteers representing organizations and community leaders from throughout Portland’s District 3.
+There is a seat at the board table for a representative chosen from each Neighborhood Association in the district, two from Business District Associations, seven from other community groups including nonprofits, businesses or public agencies, and seven at-large individuals.
+Together this diverse coalition of community leadership collaborate to advance SE Uplift’s mission.

 Each director shall endeavor to promote the objectives of Southeast Uplift to the best of their ability.
-They are expected to attend monthly board meetings, effectively communicate between the Board and the organization they may represent, and, personally promote and participate in the organization’s activities.
+They are expected to attend monthly board meetings, effectively communicate between the Board and their respective organizations, and personally promote and participate in SE Uplift’s activities.
 Participation in a committee is highly encouraged.
-If you are interested in board service with SE Uplift, please contact our Executive Director, or explore other ways to get involved through the work of our Committees
+If you are interested in board service with SE Uplift, please contact our Executive Director, or explore involvement with our Committees and Events.

 Becoming a SE Uplift Board Member